thoughtbot/dummy/README.md

 ![thoughtbot](https://thoughtbot.com/logo.png)

-Toggle Dummy is maintained and funded by thoughtbot, inc.
+Dummy is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 We love open source software!